markgyoni/geopol/docs/The_Server/Bandit.md

 ### Grease Monkey

 The grease monkey works on the bandit's many vehicles.
-He will buy cars and trunks to cannibalize their parts, having a soft spot for military-maintained vehicles found at high-tier raidbases.
+He will buy cars and trucks to cannibalize their parts, having a soft spot for military-maintained vehicles found at high-tier raidbases.
 He pays handsomely.

 ### Farmer